 Referral Review Process

-Our Admissions Committee reviews and evaluates referral packets upon receipt.
-If, through this review, a candidate is determined to be an appropriate fit for our program and the necessary approvals are secured, the parents/legal guardians are invited to a parent interview.
-School district personnel are also welcome to attend the interview, which includes a program review, question and answer session with representatives from the educational and residential programs and tour of the Anderson Center facilities.
+Our Admissions team reviews and evaluates referral packets upon receipt.
+If, through this review, a candidate is determined to be an appropriate fit for our program, the parents/legal guardians are invited to a screening interview.
+The family /legal guardian is asked to complete an Applicant Information Form prior to the scheduled interview.
+This will allow our Admissions Department to have a dialogue with the parent/legal guardian to learn more about their child.
+This interview is generally conducted via conference call with an Admissions representative.
+School district personnel are also welcome to participate in the interview, which includes a program review, and question and answer session in regards to the student.

-Next, if the family and the Anderson Center team are in agreement to move forward toward a potential placement, a shorter student interview is scheduled.
-Based on the written materials and the interviews, a recommendation is then made by the interview team to our Admissions Committee for final determination.
+Next, if the family and the Anderson Center team are in agreement to move forward toward a potential placement, a student interview is scheduled.
+The student interview includes an assessment of the student with our Education team, and a tour of our campus.
+Based on the written materials and the interviews, a recommendation is then made by the interview team to our Admissions Committee for determination of acceptance.

 The Adult Services Program